 Several previous posts refer to generally held beliefs about the earliest knitters in Egypt using needles with hooked tips to make twisted-stitch stockinette fabric.
 More recent scientific examination of archaeologically recovered knitted fabric has radiocarbon dated the oldest known specimen of true knitting to the interval 425–594 CE.
-Counter to what the established tenet leads us to expect, this has an open-stitch structure.
-Additional knitted objects through to the early 2nd millennium CE, found (but not necessarily made) in Egypt, have undergone similar examination and images in the published reports suggest that the open stitch was by far the predominant form.
+Counter to what the established tenet leads us to expect, this has an open-loop structure.
+Additional knitted objects through to the early 2nd millennium CE, found (but not necessarily made) in Egypt, have undergone similar examination and images in the published reports suggest that the open-knit form was by far the predominant one.

-The questioned notion about the developmental sequence was fostered by Fritz Iklé in an article titled Über das Stricken (“About Knitting”), published in 1936 in the Schweizerische Arbeitslehrerinnen-Zeitung (“Swiss Trade Teachers Journal,” vol. 19, nr.
-8).
-He discusses the earlier conflation of fabric with a cross-knit looped structure made with a single eyed needle, now generally regarded as a form of nalbinding, and true knitting.
-However, he characterizes the earliest knitted material as having a twisted-stitch structure.
-The article includes a section on knitting with hook-tipped needles and he draws the conclusion that the use of such tools to produce twisted-stitch stockinette was “apparently the form of knitting that preceded our customary knitting.”
+The questioned notion about the developmental sequence was fostered by Fritz Iklé in an article titled Über das Stricken (About Knitting), published in 1936 in the Schweizerische Arbeitslehrerinnen-Zeitung (Swiss Trade Teachers Journal, vol. 19, no. 8).
+He discusses the earlier conflation of looped fabric with a cross-knit structure made with a single eyed needle, now generally regarded as a form of nalbinding, and true knitting.
+However, he characterizes the earliest knitted material as having a twisted-loop structure.
+The article includes a section on knitting with hook-tipped needles and he draws the conclusion that the use of such tools to produce twisted-knit stockinette was “apparently the form of knitting that preceded our customary knitting.”

-Iklé then discusses later regional schools of knitting that employ hooked needles, noting that they are also used for open-stitch stockinette.
+Iklé then discusses later regional schools of knitting that employ hooked needles, noting that they are also used for open-knit stockinette.
 He illustrates this with a photograph of an unfinished sock.

 “The beginning of knitted work from Turkey shows us that hooked needles can also be used to knit open stitches, for which we also have evidence from Arabic graves from the 9th to the 12th centuries…”